codetriplett/stew/preview/webgl.md

 ## Clip Space

-Only vertexes within the central volume of space will be visible on screen.
+Only vertexes within the central volume of space at the end of their transformation will be visible on screen.
 This space is limited to between -1 and 1 in each of the axis directions.
 Matrixes are used to apply rotation and other transformations to each vertex to place it where it belongs in the scene.